scrapy/scrapy/docs/topics/extensions.rst

 Default: ``0``

 An integer which specifies a number of seconds.
-If the domain remains open for more than that number of second, it will be automatically closed with the reason ``closespider_timeout``.
-If zero (or non set) domains won't be closed by timeout.
+If the spider remains open for more than that number of second, it will be automatically closed with the reason ``closespider_timeout``.
+If zero (or non set) spiders won't be closed by timeout.

 .. setting:: CLOSESPIDER_ITEMPASSED